Medicine - Experimental Medicine

 The MSc in Experimental Medicine will develop a strong fundamental understanding of high-quality biomedical research, including experimental design and execution, data management and interpretation, and scientific communication, including publishing, presentation, and use of social media.

-The programme offers comprehensive research training with access to over 60 research groups and the state-of-the-art research facilities at the Wellcome Wolfson Institute of Experimental Medicine (WWIEM).
-Research facilities include Central Technology Units for Imaging and Genomics which are leading the way in research excellence and innovative healthcare.
+The programme offers comprehensive research training with access to over 60 research groups and the state-of-the-art research facilities at the (WWIEM).
+Research facilities include Central Technology Units for Imaging and Genomics which are leading the way in research excellence and in addition to the Clinical Trials Facility and the Northern Ireland Clinical Trials Unit.

 Subjects taught